Declared Righteous—Romans 2:12-13

-The sole purpose of the Law was to point us towards Christ.
-The law showed us the righteous requirements of God.
-The law showed us what sin was.
-The law showed us that we are completely incapable of obtaining right standing with God by our deeds alone.
-We are hopeless to fulfilling the law and need to fall at the mercy of God and His saving grace, which was the intent from the beginning.
+The main purpose of the Law was to point us to Christ (Gal.
+3:24).
+The Law showed the righteous requirements of God.
+The Law showed what sin was.
+The Law showed that we are completely incapable of obtaining a right standing with God by our deeds alone.
+It shows us that we are hopeless and in need of God’s mercy.
+This was the intent of the Law from the beginning.